“I always wanted Han Solo’s confidence and swagger,” Ian Doescher says. “My personality is way more C-3PO, but Han was always who I wanted to be.”

 Thou overladen glob of grease, thou imp,

 Thou rubbish bucket fit for scrap, thou blue

 And silver pile of bantha dung!
 Now, come…

 —C-3PO speaking to R2-D2, Verily, A New Hope Act I Scene 2

 Ten syllables per line?
 No problem.
 But here’s the catch: each line must have five pairs of stressed and unstressed syllables:

 Thou O-ver-LA-den GLOB of GREASE, thou IMP,

-Thou RUB-bish BUCK-et FIT for SCRAP, thou BLUE
+Thou RUB-bish BUCK-et FIT for SCRAP, thou BLUE … and so on.

 In other words, writing in iambic pentameter requires some serious effort.
 “It took a lot of practice sitting down to write this,” Doescher says, “I would often find myself banging my head against a line, trying to make it work.
 Now that I’ve had so much practice writing iambic pentameter, it’s way easier for me.
 These days I’ll be watching TV or listening to a conversation, and somebody will say something and I’ll say, ‘Hey!
 That was iambic pentameter!’
 People look at me like a freak, because I am.”